Bobby Sands: Americas

 Terrorism goes far beyond the expression of political belief.
 And dealing with it does not allow for compromise as many countries of Western Europe and United States have learned.
 The bombing of bars, hotels, restaurants, robbing of banks, abductions, and killings of prominent figures are all criminal acts and must be dealt with by criminal law.

 Some American critics and journalists suggested that American press coverage was a "melodrama".
 Edward Langley of The Pittsburgh Press criticised the large pro-IRA Irish-American contingent which "swallow IRA propaganda as if it were taffy", and concluded that IRA "terrorist propaganda triumphs".

 Archbishop John R. Roach, president of the National Conference of Catholic Bishops, called Sands's death "a useless sacrifice".
 The Ledger of 5 May 1981 claimed that the hunger strike made Sands "a hero among Irish Republicans, or nationalists, seeking the reunion of Protestant-dominated and British-ruled Northern Ireland with the independent and predominantly Catholic Irish Republic to the south".
 The Ledger quoted Sands as saying "If I die, God will understand" and "Tell everyone I'll see them somewhere, sometime".

-In Hartford, Connecticut, a memorial was dedicated to Bobby Sands and the other hunger strikers in 1997, the only one of its kind in the United States.
-Set up by the Irish Northern Aid Committee and local Irish-Americans, it stands in a traffic island known as Bobby Sands Circle at the bottom of Maple Avenue near Goodwin Park.

-In 2001, a memorial to Sands and the other hunger strikers was unveiled in Havana, Cuba.

-In Providence, Rhode Island, a monument to Sands and the other hunger strikers was unveiled in May 2023.